kelexine/freedreno_wiki/Fedora.md

 ### Fedora 21

 f21 should already have everything you need for mesa/libdrm/ddx.
+Be sure to install `mesa-dri-drivers` and `xorg-x11-drv-freedreno`

 ### Rawhide